Can You Rely on Uber in Napa Valley: Insider’s Guide & Tips

 Uber can get you to many incredible wineries, particularly those located on the valley floor along major routes like Highway 29 or Silverado Trail.
 That said, the farther off the beaten path a winery is, the harder it might be to get a ride.

-To make things easier, I recommend scheduling your Uber in advance, especially if you’re visiting during a busy weekend between summer and October.
+To make things easier, an option is to schedule your Uber in advance, especially if you’re visiting during a busy weekend between summer and October.
 Also, be sure to leave plenty of buffer time between wine tastings to account for potential delays.

 If you’re planning to visit just one or two wineries in a day, Uber can be a convenient and manageable option.